 Finally, pick out a casual jacket for yourself.
 It can be something simple and cool that you’ll be able to wear for any occasion, although it would be best to get something a little warmer if you need to wear a jacket for the winter.
-Your casual jackets are perfect for the spring and fall months.
+Long sleeve jackets are perfect for the colder months.

 Men’s Wardrobe Essentials for a New Job

 A suit is one of the most essential parts of men’s wardrobes.
-A suit, along with a matching pair of shoes, a dress shirt and a tie, is part of the basic dress code for going to a job interview or attending important business meetings.
+A suit, along with a matching pair of shoes, a button down and a tie, is part of the basic dress code for going to a job interview or attending important business meetings.
 It helps to have a variety of suits to wear for any occasion.

 Although it is more expensive than buying a regular suit at a shop, many people recommend buying a custom suit so it will fit perfectly to your body shape.
 Suits are always in style and there are hardly any ways you can go wrong with a nice business suit.